 My photography is an attempt to discern unconscious material irrupting in the visual world.
-Inspired by myths and analytical psychology, I’m looking for hidden-in-plain-sight characters and patterns.
-In Jungian terms, inviting images in the camera chamber is for me a work of active imagination.
-Once there, the delineation between object and subject blurs: are images invited, mediated or psychologically projected by the photographer?
-The encounter with the unconscious becomes the focal point to the photographic process.
+Inspired by old stories and myths, I’m looking for hidden-in-plain-sight characters and patterns.
+In analytical terms, inviting images in the camera chamber is for me a work of active imagination.
+Once there, the delineation between object and subject blurs: are images collected, mediated or psychologically projected by the photographer?
+The encounter with the Other, the Unexpected, becomes a focal point and an invitation to enter uncharted territories.

 Fall 2019 Exhibition